 European Cultural Studies

 The Program in European Cultural Studies was established in 1975 on the joint initiative of a number of faculty members in History, Comparative Literature, Romance Languages and Literatures, Politics, and Architecture and Urban Planning, under the leadership of Carl E. Schorske (1915-2015).
-Its first certificate class graduated in 1979.
-Located on the second floor of Scheide Caldwell House within the Andlinger Center for the Humanities, ECS enjoys the administrative support of the Council of the Humanities.
+Its first certificate class graduated in 1976.
+Now located on the second floor of Scheide Caldwell House within the Andlinger Center for the Humanities, ECS enjoys the administrative support of the Council of the Humanities.

 Since its inception, the Program in European Cultural Studies has maintained two central aims: to deepen students’ understanding of European civilization, and to strengthen their command of cultural interpretation through interdisciplinary investigation.
 Committed since its founding to encouraging our students’ engagement at an international level, ECS endeavors to situate the study of Europe in broader global contexts.
 ECS brings together students and faculty from a number of departments in the Humanities and the Social Sciences in a common inquiry.
 Our focus is, broadly stated, the ways in which European societies, past and present, order reality, make sense of life, and communicate meaning across a range of disciplines and in a wide variety of media.
 In order to reduce these intellectual problems to manageable proportions, ECS faculty develop innovative seminars on topics in European history, literature, art, architecture, music, cinema, theater, politics, and philosophy.